libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 **native support for WebRTC now exists in libp2p!**

 Browser to server offerings, old and new, came with their own set of shortcomings.
-This new libp2p WebRTC solution establishes browser-to-server connectivity in a decentralized way across a broad spectrum of browsers and in multiple implementations.
+A new libp2p WebRTC solution establishes browser-to-server connectivity in a decentralized way across a broad spectrum of browsers and in multiple libp2p implementations.

 > If you're familiar with the libp2p ecosystem, you may wonder, is this new?
 Hasn't there already been support for WebRTC in libp2p?
 The answer to both questions is **yes** - although support has existed, this new WebRTC solution is a fresh departure from older uses for WebRTC in libp2p.
 We describe more below.